siavcom/web-ones-technology/README.md

                    /    |      \
                click() when()  valid()...etc()

-there are some components where each one have it's own components (grid have a several columns components)
+There are some components where each one has its own components (container and grid has several components  and column components).

+                container
+               /    |     \
+              /     |      \
+             /      |       \
+            /       |        \
+        Component1 Component2 Component..n

                 grid
                /  | \